Who (might have) met whom - whole list

 • 1646 - 1716: Gottfried Leibniz icon

-Gottfried Wilhelm Leibniz (1/7/1646 - 14/11/1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat, known for discovery of calculus of variations and notation for integral sign.
+Gottfried Wilhelm Leibniz (1/7/1646 - 14/11/1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat, known for symbolic logic and theodicy (problem of evil).

 • 1653 - 1706: Johann Pachelbel icon